brege/monitorat/README.md

     └── my-sweet-widget.js
 ```

-You can also add your own documentation through the Wiki widget, which may help you or your loved ones figure out how your headless homelab works.
-This document and any others you add to your wiki will be rendered in [GitHub flavored markdown](https://github.com/markdown-it/markdown-it).
+You can also add your own documentation through the Wiki widget, which may help you or your loved ones figure out how your headless homelab or riceware works.
+This document and any others you add to your wiki will be rendered in[GitHub flavored markdown via [markdown-it](https://github.com/markdown-it/markdown-it).

 But you want an actual monitor or dashboard.

-Something like:
+Something like

 ![monitor screenshot](./docs/img/metrics.png)

-You want to see how hot your CPU got today, or be alerted by high loads.
+You want to see [how hot your CPU got today](#metrics), or be alerted [when under high load](#alerts).

-You'd like to keep a record and graph your internet speed to see how much your ISP is screwing you.
-Perhaps you just want a list of all your reverse-proxied services as LAN-friendly bookmarks.
+You'd like to keep a record and [graph your internet speed](#speedtest), to see how much your ISP is screwing you.
+Perhaps you just want a list of [all your reverse-proxied services](#services) as LAN-friendly bookmarks.

-If these are of interest to you, read on.
+If any of these are of interest to you, read on.

 <details>
 <summary><b>Contents</b><br></summary>